ItsTato/proctrl/index.md

 # What is it?

-ProCTRL is the up-coming best way to manage your server(s) in an easy and hastle free way.
+ProCTRL is the pterodactyl for Windows!
+It is the up-coming best way to manage your server(s) in an easy and hastle free way.
 It is also very light weight and can be used as a Discord bot.
-(How cool is that!)wq
+(How cool is that!)

 ### Installation